Mariam-Lawal5/Darey-PBL/Project-11/Project11.md

  `ssh-add <Name of your key.pem>`

-- Then run the codes below to get connected to your EC2 instance (Make sure you have cd into where you pem key is stored):
+- Then run the codes below to get connected to your EC2 instance (Make sure you have cd into where you pem key is stored): **I saved the pem key in the ssh folder then also ran the command again to resolved the connection issue I was having**

  `eval `ssh-agent -s``